 We’ve all heard stories about how a candidate was asked the same question by four different people.
 Not only are you wasting valuable interview time by getting the same answer that the previous interviewer just got, but you’re giving the candidate a crummy experience.
-No one wants to come in for 3+ hours of interviews and feel like they’re repeating themselves over and over.
+No one wants to come in for three-plus hours of one-to-one interviews and feel like they’re repeating themselves over and over.
 Whether a candidate gets the job or not, we want to focus on creating an environment and experience that the candidate was happy to go through.
 From a team/organizational standpoint, if each member of the interview team goes in with a good idea of what the others are interviewing about, they won’t be covering the same thing twice and use the time more effectively.
 Let’s add even more structure to the process by throwing in scorecards.

 During an interview, it’s very easy to get derailed and start heading in directions that may or may not be useful to making an informed hiring decision.
 Before you know it, your 30-minute time slot is up and you’re left with only a few mental notes of what happened during the interview.
 Reviewing the scorecard prior to meeting with a candidate can allow the interviewer to stay on track and focus on obtaining the information that will help the team to make an informed decision on the candidate.